k8stooling/github-runner-scaler/README.md

 # GitHub Runner Scaler API

 This is a simple API to count the number of queued GitHub Actions jobs for all repositories in a GitHub organization.
-The API is intended to be used as a KEDA scaler to adjust the number of GitHub runners dynamically based on the job queue length.
+The API is intended to be used as a KEDA metric-api scaler to adjust the number of GitHub runners dynamically based on the job queue length.

 ## Features
 Fetches and counts the number of queued jobs across all repositories in a GitHub organization.